Reap the Rewards of Proper Attic Ventilation

 As technology advances in the world of Green Building, many products that used to be cost prohibitive have suddenly become affordable alternatives.
 Low and zero VOC, (volatile organic compound), paints are now a standard feature in my projects as the quality and affordability are par with conventional paints and finishes.

 A little about Volatile Organic Compounds.
-Read more of this post
+Continue reading Green Things To Know

 A Collaborative Effort for Green Building Awareness